 Yes, wine and whales!
+Visit the Shoalhaven and these are two things you will have no trouble finding.
 Most people are aware of the stunning white sand beaches that line the Shoalhaven coast, and while they are reason enough to jump in the car and head south, wine and whales make this part of NSW pretty irresistible.

 We travelled as guests of #Visitshoalhaven on this tour however, all opinions are our own.